better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## What does `following` mean in Radicle?
 Following (also known as [Tracking][tr]) a project replicates its data to your machine.
-This allows the follower to subscribe to updates from the project's maintainer(s) or other remotes It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people on the network.
+This allows the follower to subscribe to updates from the project's maintainer(s) or other remotes.
+It is also a way to signal interest in the project or peer by further replicating the data across their network, making it available to other people on the network.